call us: (905) 456 9969

 For complex cases, consulting a family lawyer from Rutman & Rutman Professional Corporation can help you understand your legal rights and determine the best approach for your situation.

 In this position, it’s crucial for you to decide between divorce vs annulment.
 So, consider all the unique situations that will help you to come to a conclusion.
-If you are in a valid marriage but things are no longer working in your favour, filing for divorce is the best decision.
+If you are in a valid marriage but things are no longer working in your favour, divorce filing is the best decision..
 However, if there are reasons your marriage was never legally valid, an annulment may be the way to go.

 But, if you are in a dilemma of which one to choose, you can reach out to Rutman & Rutman Professional Corporation.
 We will offer you expert legal guidance tailored to your circumstances.
 After all, we're here to help you through the process and find the best solution!